Fabrizio-Caruso/CROSS-LIB/README.md

 ## THE GOAL

-*CrossLib*, a *retro-hardware abstraction layer* for coding "universal" demos, games and programs for hundreds of mostly 8-bit systems (consoles, computers, scientific calculators, handheld consoles, arcade boards, hacked computer toys, etc.).
+*Cross-Lib*, a *retro-hardware abstraction layer* for coding "universal" demos, games and programs for hundreds of mostly 8-bit systems (consoles, computers, scientific calculators, hand-held consoles, arcade boards, hacked computer toys, etc.).

-These games are the proof of the flexibility of *CrossLib*:
+These games are the proof of the flexibility of *Cross-Lib*:

 1. *Cross Chase* is a "universal" 8-bit game that can be compiled for and run on (nearly) ALL 8-bit computers, game consoles, hand-held game consoles and scientific calculators.